Dre Campbell Farm

 When you remove them, air circulation improves.
 The risk of disease spreading upward also goes down.

-Also, lower leaves are more likely to get infected by other plant diseases.
+Additionally, lower leaves are more susceptible to infection by other plant diseases.
 This happens because spores splash up from the soil.

 5. Apply Neem Oil